 Recommendations to Establish Analysis Standards

 A lack of a field standard can have serious consequences, as our analyses show.
-Depending on which analysis time window (see Figure 5) or dependent variable (see Figure 6) we focus on, we find support for any of the three possible trajectories of mispronunciation sensitivity.
+Depending on which analysis time window (see Figure 5) or dependent variable (see Figure 6) we focus on, we find support for any of the three possible trajectories of mispronunciation sensitivity development.
 On the one hand, this limits the conclusions we can draw regarding our key research question.
 Without access to the full datasets or analysis code of the studies included in this meta-analysis, it is difficult to pinpoint the exact role played by these data analysis choices.
 On the other hand, this finding emphasizes that current practices of free, potentially ad hoc choices regarding data analyses are not sustainable if the field wants to move towards quantitative evidence for theories of language development.

 We take this opportunity to suggest several solutions.
 Preregistration can serve as proof of a priori decisions regarding data analysis, which can also contain a data-dependent description of how data analysis decisions will be made once data is collected.
-The peer reviewed form of preregistration, termed Registered Reports, has already been adopted by a large number of developmental journals, and general journals that publish developmental works, showing the field’s increasing acceptance of such practices for hypothesis-testing studies.
+The peer-reviewed form of preregistration, termed Registered Reports, has already been adopted by a large number of developmental journals, and general journals that publish developmental works, showing the field’s increasing acceptance of such practices for hypothesis-testing studies.
 Sharing data (Open Data) can allow others to re-analyze existing datasets to both examine the impact of analysis decisions and cumulatively analyze different datasets in the same way.
 Experimenters can also opt to analyze the time course as a whole, instead of aggregating the proportion of target looking behavior over the entire trial.
 This allows for a more detailed assessment of infants’ fixations over time and reduces the need to reduce the post-naming analysis window.
 Both Growth Curve Analysis (Law II & Edwards, 2015; Mirman, Dixon, & Magnuson, 2008) and Permutation Clusters Analysis (Delle Luche, Durrant, Poltrock, & Floccia, 2015; Maris & Oostenveld, 2007; Von Holzen & Mani, 2012) offer potential solutions to analyze the full time course.
 Furthermore, it may be useful to establish standard analysis pipelines for mispronunciation studies.
 This would allow for a more uniform analysis of this phenomenon, as well as aid experimenters in future research planning.
 In general, however, a better understanding of how different levels of linguistic knowledge may drive looking behavior is needed.
 We hope this understanding can be achieved by applying the above suggestions.